 Fire Element

 What, friends, is the fire element?
 The fire element may be internal or external.
 What then is the internal fire element?
-It is whatever internally, belonging to oneself, is fire, fiery, and clung-to, such as that by which one is warmed, ages, and is consumed, and that by which what is eaten, drunk, consumed, and tasted gets digested and assimilated.
-Or whatever else internally, belonging to oneself, is fire, fiery, and clung-to - this is called the internal fire element.
+It is whatever internally, belonging to oneself, is heat, hot, and clung to, that is, that by which one is warmed, ages, and is consumed, and that by which what is eaten, drunk, chewed, and tasted gets properly digested; or whatever else internally, belonging to oneself, is heat, hot, and clung to — this is called the internal fire element.
 Both the internal fire element and the external fire element are simply the fire element.
-It should be seen with correct wisdom as it truly is: 'This is not mine, I am not this, this is not my self.'
-By seeing it in this way, one becomes disenchanted with the fire element, and the mind becomes dispassionate towards it.
+It should be seen with proper wisdom as it truly is: ‘This is not mine, this I am not, this is not my self.’
+Having seen it thus with proper wisdom, one becomes disenchanted with the fire element, and the mind becomes dispassionate towards the fire element.

 Now, friends, there comes a time when the external fire element becomes disturbed.
 It burns up villages, towns, cities, districts, and even entire countries.
 The fire eventually extinguishes itself when it reaches green grass, a road, a rock, water, or a fair open space, due to lack of fuel.
 Friends, there comes a time when people resort to using a cock‘s feather or broken bits of tendon to make fire.
 When even this great external fire element is seen to be impermanent, subject to wearing away, and liable to dissolution and change, what of this body, which is clung to by craving and lasts but a while?
 There can be no considering that as ’I am this‘ or ’this is mine‘ or ’I am‘.

 And if others insult, abuse, provoke, or harass a bhikkhu, he understands that this painful feeling has arisen from sensory contact and is dependent on it, not independent.
-He perceives contact, feeling, perception, volitional formations, and consciousness as impermanent.
+He perceives contact, feeling, perception, intentional constructions, and consciousness as impermanent.
 His mind, focusing solely on the element as its object, acquires clarity, steadiness, and resolution...
 Indeed, friends, by this much, a bhikkhu has accomplished much.

-Friends, what is the air element?
-The air element may be internal or external.
-What, friends, is the internal air element?
-Whatever internally, belonging to oneself, is air, airy, and clung-to; that is, up-going winds, down-going winds, winds in the belly, winds in the bowels, winds that course through the limbs, in-breath and out-breath, or whatever else internally, belonging to oneself, is air, airy, and clung-to: this is called the internal air element.
-Both the internal air element and the external air element are just the air element.
-It should be seen with proper wisdom as it truly is: 'This is not mine, I am not this, this is not my self.'
-Seeing it thus as it truly is with proper wisdom, one becomes disenchanted with the air element, and the mind becomes dispassionate towards it.
+Friends, what is the wind element?
+The wind element may be internal or external.
+What, friends, is the internal wind element?
+Whatever internally, belonging to oneself, is wind, windy, and clung to, that is, upward-moving winds, downward-moving winds, winds in the belly, winds in the bowels, winds that course through the limbs, in-breath and out-breath; or whatever else internally, belonging to oneself, is wind, windy, and clung to — this is called the internal wind element.
+Both the internal wind element and the external wind element are simply the wind element.
+It should be seen with proper wisdom as it truly is: ‘This is not mine, this I am not, this is not my self.’
+Having seen it thus with proper wisdom, one becomes disenchanted with the wind element, and the mind becomes dispassionate towards the wind element.

 When that bhikkhu thus recollects the Buddha, the Dhamma, and the Sangha, if equanimity supported by the wholesome does not become established in him, he arouses a sense of urgency thus: ”It is indeed a loss for me, not a gain; it is indeed bad for me, not good, that when I thus recollect the Buddha, the Dhamma, and the Sangha, equanimity supported by the wholesome does not become established in me.“ Just as a daughter-in-law, upon seeing her father-in-law, arouses a sense of urgency to please him, so too, when that bhikkhu recollects the Buddha, the Dhamma, and the Sangha, and equanimity supported by the wholesome does not become established, he arouses a sense of urgency.
 However, if equanimity supported by the wholesome becomes established in him upon such recollection, then he is joyful and satisfied.
 By this, friends, much has been done by that bhikkhu.